 Remove the Algaonema from the pot.
 Shake the plant above the pot to loosen the old soil.
 Remove as much soil around the roots as possible.

-Then carefully tear the mother plant apart.
+Carefully tear the mother plant apart in seperate plants.